Optimal stopping, randomized stopping and singular control with partial information flow: Introduction

 The purpose of this paper is to extend this relation to a situation where the admissible stopping times are required to be stopping times with respect to another given \emph{information flow} $\mathbb{H}=\{\mathcal{H}_{t}\}_{t\geq 0}.$ We make no assumptions a priori about the relation between $\mathbb{H}$ and $\mathbb{F}$.
 If $\mathcal{H}_{t}\subseteq\mathcal{F}_{t}$ for all $t$, we call this a \emph{partial information optimal stopping problem}.
 If, on the other hand $\mathcal{H}_{t}\supseteq\mathcal{F}_{t}$ for all $t$, we call this an \emph{inside information optimal stopping problem}.
-Partial information optimal stopping is studied in Øksendal and Sulem \cite{OS2}, using a maximum principle for singular stochastic control of jump diffusions and associated reflected backward differential equations.
-A special inside information optimal stopping problem is studied (and solved) in Hu and Øksendal \cite{HO}, based on Malliavin calculus and forward integration theory.
+Partial information optimal stopping problems are studied in \O ksendal and Sulem \cite{OS2}, using a maximum principle for singular stochastic control of jump diffusions and associated reflected backward differential equations.
+A special inside information optimal stopping problem is studied (and solved) in Hu and \O ksendal \cite{HO}, based on Malliavin calculus and forward integration theory.

-The admissible controls are required to be $\mathbb{H}$-adapted.
+In the current paper, the admissible controls, such as the singular and the optimal stopping controls, are required to be $\mathbb{H}$-adapted.
 This is a common situation in many applications, and one of our motivations for this paper is to be able to study such more realistic optimal stopping problems.
-In the current paper we extend the results of Gyöngy and \v{S}i\v{s}ka \cite{GS} and Øksendal and Sulem \cite{OS2} to a more general setting, and we prove the equivalence of the following 3 problems:
+In the current paper we extend the results of Gy\"{o}ngy and \v{S}i\v{s}ka \cite{GS} and \O ksendal and Sulem \cite{OS2} to a more general setting.
+More precisely, we prove the equivalence of the following 3 problems: \begin{itemize} \item Optimal stopping with general information flow. \item Randomized stopping with general information flow. \item Singular control with general information flow. \end{itemize} We then illustrate our result by finding explicit optimal stopping control under delayed information.
+Finally, we obtain variational inequalities for singular control under partial information.